obale/obale/README.md

 ### [Short Bio][website]

-Alex Oberhauser is a passionate tech-entrepreneur, innovator and C-level executive.
+Alex Oberhauser is a passionate tech-entrepreneur, innovator and ex C-level executive.
 During his entrepreneurial journey he acquired a multitude of skills and expertise, far beyond his original core field of computer science and software engineering.